jyz523/Open-Source-Project/README.md

 creating get_health_points.php, creating get_health_points_by_level.php
 adding all the PHP function/JavaScript code in main.php file
 creating/fixing the final version of main.php file
-help with Progress Report #1 ppt
+help with Progress Report #1 ppt, help with Progress Report #2 ppt
 410855364
 setup the character_type Database, turn armor and shield into mysql Database
 setup signup Database(inside signup&login folder)
 fixing the display of the web, fixing the final version of main.php file.
-made the Progress Report #1 ppt
+made the Progress Report #1 ppt, made the Progress Report #2 ppt
 410850233
 remove the unneeded code in impl.js, create Apache2 read file login system
 help with Progress Report #1 ppt